Our Board

 Previously, Michelle held several executive roles in mining and infrastructure, including senior financial roles for Glencore, BHP, and Coal & Allied Industries.
 She began her career as an accountant with Ernst & Young and followed by Coopers & Lybrand (now PWC).

-Michelle is a director of Essential Energy, and a member of its Audit Committee and its Safety, Human Resources and Environment Committee.
+Michelle is a director of Essential Energy, Chair of its Audit Committee and member of its Safety, Human Resources and Environment Committee.

 Michelle is also currently the Chief Financial Officer and Diocesan Financial Administrator for the Catholic Diocese of Maitland-Newcastle.
 She also serves on the boards of Banksia Villages, Mark Hughes Foundation, and the Australasian Institute of Mining & Metallurgy and is an independent external member of the Audit, Risk and Improvement Committee for the Central Coast Council.